SchmidtDSE/plastics-prototype/README.md

 CI / CD can deploy changes after they merge to `main`, releasing to the [public version](https://global-plastics-tool.org/).
 Note that this tool does not have a backend and the contents of this repository simply need to be hosted as static files after building (see `support/setup_local.sh` for a minimal build).

 ### Container
 The Docker container can also be deployed to various different environments.
-By default, it will host the static files on port 80 but this may require port forwarding in your hosting environment.
+By default, it will use [nginx](https://nginx.org/en/) to host the static files on port 8080 but this may require port forwarding in your hosting environment.

 <br>